 Use this information to build your argumentative essay outline.
 The main purpose of the outline in an argumentative essay is to ensure you cover all the bases.

 The argumentative essay structure is outlined in more detail below.
-It is important that none of these steps are missed out, as they all add to the strength of argument, and show you as an authority on your thesis.
+It is important that none of these steps are missed out, as they all add to the strength of the argument and show you as an authority on your thesis.

 Introduction

-The argumentative essay introduction is what tells the reader what your argument is and to make them want to read on.
+The argumentative essay introduction is what tells the reader what your argument is and makes them want to read on.

-Don’t hold back here, especially if your papers are on controversial topics.
-Tell the reader your thesis – what you are about to prove to be true in the body of your essay.
+Don’t hold back here, especially if your paper is on controversial topics.
+Tell the reader your thesis—what you are about to prove to be true in the body of your essay.

 The main text should contain structured arguments from credible sources that illustrate your point.